Geometry-Guided Generative Representation for Functional Brain Graphs

-For generation, we model the distribution of the learned embeddings with latent diffusion rather than operating on raw graphs \citep{Rombach2021,Zhou2024}.
+Following the graph-level latent representation, we pursue three extensions.
+First, we augment the connectome graph autoencoder framework with neural dynamics to enable a joint spatial-temporal representation.
+Neural population code resides within high ambient dimensions characterized by redundancy, from which low-dimensional latent signals encoding the most essential dynamics can be derived \citep{Cunningham2014,Duncker2021,Hennig2018}.
+Here, we directly condition the temporal trajectories learned via recurrent neural networks (RNNs) on the latent spatial geometry, and assess its impact on decoding cognitive states.
+Second, we conduct empirical investigations linking task-evoked reconfigurations of functional geometry in the latent space with cognition.
+Third, we enable FC generation.
+We model the distribution of the learned embeddings with latent diffusion rather than operating on raw graphs \citep{Rombach2021,Zhou2024}.
 This mitigates challenges of non-Gaussian edge distributions and edgewise generation burdens, while allowing traversal within the interpretable latent geometry before decoding to dense FC graphs.

-Sampling structurally grounded brain graphs from this latent geometry then enables data augmentation and mechanistic explorations of connectivity-to-computation with connectome-constrained neural networks \citep{Lappalainen2024,Suárez2024}.
+Together, our main contributions are \begin{itemize} \item We introduce a geometry-guided transformer autoencoder that learns graph-level latent representations of \emph{dense, weighted} FC without sparsification, with aligned functional gradients as inductive bias. \item We show that the resulting unsupervised latent representation is functionally meaningful and supports cognitive decoding, with further improvements from a spatial-temporal fusion. \item For generation, we fit a diffusion prior over the latent space to generate synthetic FC graphs that is validated in both latent and graph space. \item We utilize the latent geometry to explore task-induced reconfiguration and relate both global and directional variations to cognition.
+An overview of the framework is shown in Fig.~\ref{fig:pipeline}. \end{itemize}